dparpulov/SendcloudAssignment/README.md

 OR

 - Run 'docker build -t rss_scraper .'
-- Run 'docker run -d --name rss_container -p 8000:8000 rssScraper'
+- Run 'docker run -d --name rss_container -p 8000:8000 rss_scraper'

 After that, you'll see it running and you can visit the API at:

 - http://127.0.0.1:8000/
 - http://127.0.0.1:8000/docs# - Swagger specification
 - http://127.0.0.1:8000/redoc

+To run the tests run the following command in the cmd of the project

+- Run 'python -m pytest test_main.py'

 ## About the program